-Jackson Barracks - Andry Street - North Robertson Street - Urquart Street neighborhood.
+Jackson Barracks - Andry Street - North Robertson Street - Urquart Street

+This area is unique because it is sandwiched between the two major vehicular arteries leading into and out of the neighborhood, St. Claude Avenue and North Claiborne Avenue, which are also the major commercial corridors serving the neighborhood.
 These edges create a mini-neighborhood within the Lower Ninth Ward.
 Owner-occupied housing values are generally higher than in other areas of the neighborhood.
 The homeownership rate generally appears moderate, with high and low levels in some pockets.
 There are quite a number of abandoned and dilapidated structures.
 A strategy that combines owner-occupied rehabilitation with acquisition and rehabilitation of abandoned structures is recommended.